HubertYGuan/GSoC-2025/content/posts/final.md

 * `dest.c` and related dest files are removed.
 * Mbedtls replaces gnutls and openssl.
 However, the mbedtls functionality has not been tested much as it has not been a main priority for the print server.
 * DNS-SD functionality is restricted strictly to Zephyr’s supported advertising capability.
 Furthermore, functions such as `cupsDNSSDServiceAdd` do not add DNS-SD services since these services must be added at compile time according to Zephyr’s API.
 * Use of the file system for config files and similar things is mostly unsupported, but the file i/o operations should still function relatively fine.
+There are some issues, however, with `ippFileRead` on large files.
 * All memory allocation is moved to the external heap region defined in the Zephyr shared multi-heap when Espressif PSRAM support or similar external heap config options are enabled.

 Overall, libcups is operational in terms of the main tests of array, clock, hash, language, HTTP, and IPP.